 Websites are the most wonderful medium for promoting and marketing.
-Whether it is a website for your clothing business, or a hardware shop or website design for real estate agents, a website will work for all of these and more.
+Whether it is a website for your clothing business, or a hardware shop, or a website design for real estate agents, a website will work for all of these and more.
 But some elements go behind creating these websites.
-People with different sorts of skill set work to make these websites are they are.
+People with different sorts of skill sets work to make these websites they are.
 That is what we’re going to discuss.
 Today, we’re taking a slightly different path.
-We’ll be trying to draw a structure with Web Design vs Web Development.
+We’ll try to draw a structure with Web Design vs Web Development.

-These are the two terms, which you’d have heard pretty often if you work anywhere near websites.
+These are the two terms that you’d have heard pretty often if you work anywhere near websites.
 Or even if you’re a part of the IT scenario.
 Many of us think and do use web design vs web development in place of one another.
-BUT that isn’t correct.
+But that isn’t correct.
 You need to know how they’re different.
 That’s how you’ll know where to use which.

 In the Web design vs web development scenario, there isn’t a question of who is better.
 Let me stress the fact that none can be enough without the other.

 Overview: Web Design vs Web Development